Bertie OKs 'In God We Trust' on county buildings - NewsBreak

 But in May 2004, U.S. District Court Judge William Osteen Sr. dismissed the lawsuit, stating the motto’s use on county buildings did not violate the Establishment Clause.
 On May 13, 2005, the U.S. 4th Circuit Court of Appeals affirmed Osteen’s ruling.

 The U.S. Supreme Court declined to hear the case on Nov.
-14, 2005, essentially letting the 4th Circuit Court of Appeals’ ruling stand.
+14, 2005, essentially letting the 4th Circuit Court of Appeals’ ruling stand as law.

-To date, more than 250 displays of the motto have been installed on North Carolina county buildings and town halls.
+To date, more than 250 displays of the motto have permanently installed in North Carolina county buildings and town halls.
 In addition, more than 60 sheriff’s offices, more than 40 police departments, and more than 30 fire departments have installed the “In God We Trust” decals on more than 3,500 vehicles.

 According to Lanier, the boards of commissioners in Pasquotank and Currituck counties also recently approved putting the motto on county buildings.